Sodalite Gemstone Information

 The sodalite stone isn’t actually a gemstone.
 Instead, sodalite is a mineral.
 Large, well-formed crystal sodalite is relatively rare because it can be prone to fracture.
 However, the structure makes sodalite a bit translucent, giving it a beautiful lustre.
 The white veining also adds interest and makes every piece look highly unique.

-While sodalite is best known for its vibrant blue colour, that isn’t the only colour of sodalite available.
-Along with violet-blue variants, sodalite may be grey, green, yellow, red, or colourless.
+What does sodalite look like?
+While sodalite is best known for its deep royal blue color, that isn’t the only sodalite color available.
+Along with violet-blue and light blue variants, sodalite may be grey, green, yellow, red, or colourless.
 It also has a weak orange fluorescence when exposed to UV light, which is considered a defining characteristic of sodalite.

 The History of Sodalite